Filpill/blog-web/content/projects/codewars.md

 I think its useful to solve some coding problems which drive you to implement solutions using data structures and algorithms you do not typically encounter on a daily basis.

 I'm slowly realising the benefit of nested data structures which is something that I would've avoided in the past.
 For example I would not typically use a structure like a list of tuples.
-However, in some cases its much easier to generate a solution when you are nesting the data as opposed to a ustilising completely flat data structures (depending on the question of course).
+However, in some cases its much easier to generate a solution when you are nesting the data as opposed to a utilising completely flat data structures (depending on the question of course).

 Additionally, the practice helps me learn the standard Python libraries to a much deeper level.
 In the long run, I think it will be more useful to lean on the standard library as opposed to importing modules for a one-off use-case.